 For AIAI's governing Board to operate successfully each Member must understand and accept the specific duties and responsibilities that come with Board Membership.
-To that end, the Board

-Recruitment and Development Committee will create a governing Board Member job description, which will clarify Board responsibilities and expectations.
-Key responsibilities will include the following:

-- Consistent attendance at regular Board meetings; - Participation as an active Member on at least one committee; - Participation in the fund-raising activities of the school in a manner appropriate for that Board Member; and - Preparation in advance before regular Board meetings by reading and studying materials sent in advance regarding key actions the Board is expected to take at the next meeting.

-Step 5: Find Candidates

-With paying close attention to keeping all things equitable, the AIAI Board Recruitment and Development Committee will make sure that there is an accurate representation of all people groups that represent the school and the community it serves.
-AIAI's Board Recruitment and Development Committee will begin finding candidates for the governing Board and its committees through these avenues:

-- Current Governing Board Members personal contacts - Social Media (LinkedIn, Facebook) - Connecting with local professional organizations and associations such as the chamber of commerce and networking groups within the zip codes AIAI serves.

-Once a list of the candidates is created, they will be contacted by the Board Recruitment and Development Committee Chair or the Governing Board Chair to introduce him/herself, thank the candidate for his/her interest in the Board, explain the interview and selection process while establish a timeframe, including:

-- How many weeks the interview process is expected to take - When the Board anticipates deciding whether or not to elect the candidate - When the new Board Member's service would begin

-During this initial conversation or email exchange, the school tour, Board meeting observance, and the interviews will be scheduled.

-Step 6: Screening and Selection

-This is the most important step in the process, so the Board Recruitment and Development Committee will need to be thoughtful and methodic.
+To that end, the Board Recruitment and Development Committee will create a governing Board Member job description, which will clarify Board responsibilities and expectations.
+Key responsibilities will include the following: Consistent attendance at regular Board meetings; Participation as an active Member on at least one committee; Participation in the fund-raising activities of the school in a manner appropriate for that Board Member; and Preparation in advance before regular Board meetings by reading and studying materials sent in advance regarding key actions the Board is expected to take at the next meeting.
+Step 5: Find Candidates With paying close attention to keeping all things equitable, the AIAI Board Recruitment and Development Committee will make sure that there is an accurate representation of all people groups that represent the school and the community it serves.
+AIAI's Board Recruitment and Development Committee will begin finding candidates for the governing Board and its committees through these avenues: Current Governing Board Members personal contacts Social Media (LinkedIn, Facebook) Connecting with local professional organizations and associations such as the chamber of commerce and networking groups within the zip codes AIAI serves.
+Once a list of the candidates is created, they will be contacted by the Board Recruitment and Development Committee Chair or the Governing Board Chair to introduce him/herself, thank the candidate for his/her interest in the Board, explain the interview and selection process while establish a timeframe, including: How many weeks the interview process is expected to take When the Board anticipates deciding whether or not to elect the candidate When the new Board Member's service would begin • During this initial conversation or email exchange, the school tour, Board meeting observance, and the interviews will be scheduled.
+Step 6: Screening and Selection This is the most important step in the process, so the Board Recruitment and Development Committee will need to be thoughtful and methodic.
 They will need to make sure everyone understands his/her role and responsibilities.
 The committee will share information about the school and the Board with the candidates prior to the interviews.
 This information includes: Board Member Job Description, Board Member Agreement, and Board and Committee meeting schedule for the year.
 The potential candidates will be scheduled for a tour of AIAI and a meeting with the Head Administrator.
 Board Recruitment and Development Committee would like every candidate to feel a connection to the head administrator and have the chance to ask him/her questions about the school, its mission, and his/her goals and vision.
 Likewise, the head administrator will have an opportunity to share feedback and insights about each candidate with the Board Recruitment and Development Committee and the Governing Board.
-The tour will include: Reviewing the school's history (including recent successes and hurdles), mission, programs, seeing the facilities and walking the halls, observing teaching and visiting classrooms, and getting a sense of the student population and school culture.
+The tour will include: Reviewing the school's history (including recent successes and and, if appropriate, ask if AIAI can stay in touch in the event of future Board openings (keeping a list for future vacancies).

-A Board meeting observation will also be scheduled for the potential candidates.
-Observing a Board meeting in person gives the candidate a clear picture of Board service and will offer additional insight to the Board Recruitment and Development Committee by seeking feedback and reflections from the candidate following the meeting.

-Interviews will be scheduled with the potential candidates.
-The Board Recruitment and Development Committee will create a rubric or interview questions that will allow the committee to easily collect and consolidate the feedback from all the interviewers, ultimately facilitating an informed discussion and comparison of impressions of the candidates.
-This is a great time where both parties gain critical insight into whether the fit between the candidate and the Board is a good one.
-During the interview process, all expectations will be reiterated, and details solidified.
-Each candidate must have an opportunity to meet:

-- The Head Administrator

-- The Governing Board Chair

-- The Board Recruitment and Development Committee chair

-- At least two other Board Members

-- Chair of the committee the candidate would likely serve on.

-Finally, every Board Member will have the candidate's resume and biography and any other available background information before the interviews.

-Once a candidate completes all these steps, the Board Recruitment and Development Committee will prepare a recommendation for the full governing Board about whether to elect him or her to the Board.
-The following steps will be taken:
+Ensure Board Compliance: Once the candidate accepts, the Board Recruitment and Development Committee will update the Board roster and the authorizer.

-- Discuss: The Board Recruitment and Development Committee meets as soon as possible after all interviews are complete to discuss each candidate in depth, including the Head Administrator in the discussions. - Decide: The Board Recruitment and Development Committee will present to the full Board its recommendation or not for each candidate.
-The committee will release its recommendation at least one week prior to a Board meeting to allow Board Members time to review and ask questions. - Vote: The Governing Board will discuss each candidate the Board Recruitment and Development Committee recommends and take a formal vote on each one.
-The Governing Board will vote on each candidate separately and record the votes by candidate making sure to comply with AIAI's governing Board bylaws.

-Notify: Immediately after the vote, the Board Recruitment and Development Committee Chair or the Governing Board Chair will notify each candidate as follows:

-- O Candidates elected to the Board: - The Board Recruitment and Development Committee Chair or the Governing Board Chair contacts the elected candidate to officially ask him/her to join the Board, offering congratulations and welcome. - Provide key dates including upcoming Board meetings, retreats, significant school events, etc. - Explain the onboarding process. - O Candidates not elected to the Board: - Consider the candidate for other opportunities at the school or with the Board. - The Board Recruitment and Development Committee Chair or the Governing Board Chair thanks him/her for their interest in the Board, indicates that there were a number of compelling candidates, and, if appropriate, ask if AIAI can stay in touch in the event of future Board openings (keeping a list for future vacancies). - Ensure Board Compliance: Once the candidate accepts, the Board Recruitment and Development Committee will update the Board roster and the authorizer.
 The new Board Members will complete a governing Board Member agreement, conflict of interest, and any disclosure documents to stay in compliance with the governing Board bylaws and the authorizer.